A-N-M-Noor/LazyGo_WRO2025/instructions/README.md

 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash
 ```

+## Installing Gazebo
-#### Install Gazebo (If you want to run the simulation)
+If you want to run the simulation, you'll need to install Gazebo.

 > [!WARNING]
 > Do not try to run the simulation on your Raspberry Pi!

-> [!Note]
-> To use the simulation, you should install ROS2 on a separate PC/Laptop and run the simulation there.
+To use the simulation, you should install ROS2 on a separate PC/Laptop and run the simulation there.

-We already had ROS2 Humble installed on a separate device, so we used that version to run the simulation.
+> We already had ROS2 Humble installed on a separate device, so we used that version to run the simulation.
 You can install the new ignition gazebo with ROS2 Jazzy.
 But we used Gazebo Classic 11 with ROS2 Humble ([Installation guide here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)).

 After you have ROS2 Humble working on your device...